It’s tough to decide which is right for you: a PC or a Mac. Tap or click here to see which is a better fit.

 You finally obeyed Apple’s siren song and purchased a Mac.
 To some extent, they are very different computers.
 Will it be impossible to move your files from the PC to the Mac?
 Not at all.

-In fact, you can use the same external device or cloud storing methods you used from moving files from one PC to another; however, there is one difference that makes the external device method a bit more difficult if you’ve purchased a new Mac laptop.
+You can use the same external device or cloud storing methods you used from moving files from one PC to another; however, there is one difference that makes the external device method a bit more difficult if you’ve purchased a new Mac laptop.

 Another way you can move files from a PC to a Mac is by using Mac’s Migration Assistant.
 The Migration Assistant was first included in macOS X Lion and continues for later operating systems.
 If you bought a new Mac, you’d have the assistant.